ivsg-psu/Errata_Tutorials_CodeExercises/README.md

        0
        (etc)
 ```
-The user needs to should verify the answer using fcn_GradeCodeX.
+The user needs to verify the answer using fcn_GradeCodeX.
 ```sh
 fcn_GradeCodeX('fcn_CodeX_03_headsOrTails',answer_03, student_number);
 ```